Best Scope for 6.5 Creedmoor – Top 4 Optics in 2023

 Glass Clarity & Reticle

 Athlon is no stranger to making high-quality optics, and the Argos BTR is no exception.
-The glass is extremely clear, and the illuminated reticle is easy to see, even in low light conditions.
+The glass quality is comparable to scopes costing twice as much, offering a bright and clear field of view.
+The level of detail and contrast in the image was particularly impressive, especially in lower light conditions.
+However, there was a slight chromatic aberration at the edges of the view at higher magnifications.
+Still, the glass is extremely clear, and the illuminated reticle is easy to see, even in low light conditions.

-In some instances, the reticle almost seemed too far away, but I think that’s more of a personal preference than anything else.
+In some instances, the reticle almost seemed too far away, but adjusting the diopter setting resolved this for me.
+However, I think that’s more of a personal preference than anything else.

 Parallax & Magnification

 The parallax adjustment on this scope is very easy to use, and it has a good range of adjustability.
+This made it particularly useful in situations where I had to quickly switch between targets at varying distances.
+The side focus knob for parallax adjustment was intuitive and precise, although a bit stiff initially.
 The magnification range is also great for long-range shooting, and I had no trouble making accurate shots at 24x.

 Elevation & Windage Knobs

 The elevation and windage adjustment knobs on the Argos BTR are very easy to use, and they have a good range of adjustability.
+I found the clicks to be precise and consistent, which gave me confidence in making adjustments, especially under field conditions.
+The markings on the knobs are clear and easy to read, but they could benefit from being a bit more pronounced for better visibility in low-light conditions.
 I had no trouble making the adjustments I needed, and I was able to get my shots on target quickly and easily.

-I really appreciate the travel and feedback that these knobs provide, and I think they’re a great addition to this scope.
+I really appreciate the travel and feedback that these knobs provide.
+Their robust construction and tactile feel are a testament to the scope’s overall quality and durability.

 Eye Relief & Eye Box

 The Athlon Optics Argos BTR has a generous amount of eye relief, and the eye box is very forgiving.
+This was particularly noticeable when using а 6.5 Creedmoor rifle, where maintaining a consistent sight picture is crucial.
 I had no trouble getting a clear sight picture, and I was able to make accurate shots without having to adjust my position.

 Durability

 The Argos BTR is built like a tank, and I think it would be able to withstand a lot of abuse if you use it as your primary sight.
+Its rugged design held up well during my tests in various environmental conditions, including rain and dust.
 The 30mm tube is very solid, and the overall construction is very good.
 In my opinion, this scope would be a great option for anyone looking for a durable scope.

 Is the Athlon Optics Argos BTR Worth It?